Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-spark-job.markdown

 ## Deploying the Data Grid on Kubernetes

-Run the following Helm command in the command window to start a basic data grid called `insightedge-space`:
+Run the following Helm command in the command window to start a basic data grid called `demo`:

 ```
-helm install insightedge --name insightedge-space
+helm install insightedge --name demo
 ```

-For the application to connect to the `insightedge-space` data grid, the Space lookup locator needs to be set with the headless service name.
+For the application to connect to the `demo` data grid, the Space lookup locator needs to be set with the headless service name.
 This is required when running on a Kubernetes cluster (not a minikube).

 The headless service is set as the Space lookup locator as shown below in the Spark submit:

 ```
---conf spark.insightedge.space.lookup.locator=insightedge-space-insightedge-manager-hs
+--conf spark.insightedge.space.lookup.locator=demo-insightedge-manager-hs
 ```

 ## Submitting Spark Jobs with InsightEdge Submit